TV personality Carlos Watson testifies in his trial over collapse of startup Ozy Media

 “Like a lot of young companies, it was kind of incomplete.
 People were doing the best they could,” but some revenue was logged in other spreadsheets, Watson said.

+He also underscored the value of “barter” or “in-kind” revenue and partnerships, such as exchanging Ozy Fest sponsor status for radio promotion.
+He said Ozy valued such items as revenue by determining what its counterparts would charge for them, and then halving that amount “out of an abundance of caution.”

+Former Ozy finance vice president Janeen Poutre testified earlier in the trial that auditors rarely agree to count such revenue and that she didn’t “know where his numbers came from.”

-Affable and engaging, Watson, a Harvard University and Stanford Law School graduate, went through his modest Miami upbringing and varied career, which ranged from Wall Street to starting and selling a college counseling company to TV.
+Affable and engaging as he told his and Ozy’s life stories, Watson went through his modest Miami upbringing, his path to Harvard University and Stanford Law School degrees, and a career that ranged from Wall Street to starting and selling a college counseling company to TV.
 He described brainstorming about what would become Ozy with his mother as she battled cancer in 2012.

 “As a Black kid growing up in the ‘70s and ’80s, you wanted to know that the world would have space for your dreams and your ideas and your hopes … and I wanted to create the kind of media that would elevate that,” he told jurors, who watched keenly.
 Three sat forward in their seats as they appeared to take careful notes.